speedfuns/botw/AllDogTreasures.md

 # All Dog Treasures RTA

 The goal is exactly what it sounds like, get all treasures revealed to you by dogs.
-This will require the completion of Tarrey Town.
+This does not require the completion of Tarrey Town, but it will require some of it done for the dogs to appear.
 Timing ends when the last chest is opened.

-For Tarrey Town, you will need 3000 rupees and 30 wood to buy your house, then 110 wood to help build the town.
-This is 3000 rupees and 140 wood in total.
+For Tarrey Town, you will need 3000 rupees and 30 wood to buy your house, then 60 wood to help build the town.
+This is 3000 rupees and 90 wood in total.

-Another thing to note is that it requires 4 pieces of food to befriend a dog, so be sure to grab lots of fruit and meat throughout the run.
+Another thing to note is that it requires 3-4 pieces of food to befriend a dog, so be sure to grab lots of fruit and meat throughout the run.

 ## Location Map